MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-vm-management-prerequisites.md

         :::image type="content" source="./media/azure-arc-vm-management-prerequisites/identify-software-version-1.png" alt-text="Screenshot of the Updates page in the Azure Local resource showing current software version." lightbox="./media/azure-arc-vm-management-prerequisites/identify-software-version-1.png":::

-    1. Use that version to identify the corresponding `stack-hci-vm extension` version from the [Arc VM release tracking table](https://aka.ms/arcvm-rel).
+    1. Match the **Current version** from the Azure portal to **Release build in** the [Arc VM release tracking table](https://aka.ms/arcvm-rel).
+Then identify the corresponding `stack-hci-vm extension` version from the table.
 You'll install this version on the client that you are using to connect to your Azure Local.

     1. Check if there is a version of the extension installed on the client.
 Run the following command: